Terradue/doc-tep-geohazards/source/tutorials/QGIS.rst

 * Login to the platform (see :doc:`user <../community-guide/user>` section)

-* To choose the **Input image** parameter, click on the **show results** button of the service you want to create a QGIS map.
+* To choose the **Input image** parameter, click on the **show results** button of the service job from which you want to create a QGIS map.

 .. figure:: assets/QGIS.png
 	:figclass: align-center
         :width: 350px
         :align: center

-* Then, on the left side of the panel the results of the chosen service will appear.
+* Then, on the left side of the panel the results of the chosen job will appear.

 .. figure:: assets/QGIS_1.png
 	:figclass: align-center
         :width: 750px
         :align: center

-* Select the processing service “MAP Export”:
+* Select the processing service “Map Export”:

 .. figure:: assets/QGIS_2.png
 	:figclass: align-center
         :width: 750px
         :align: center

-* The "MAP Export" panel is displayed with parameters values to be filled-in.
+* The "Map Export" panel is displayed with parameters values to be filled-in.

 .. figure:: assets/QGIS_3.png
 	:figclass: align-center